 Our CRE8 Independent Consultant studies find that digital workflow can provide a 15% to 60% improvement (and for some areas over 5x) improvement in quality, efficiency and/or customer service.
 Add in RPA and the results may double and more.
 Thats impressive by any account.

 Vendors also lose out when the expansion is slowed, as it becomes more difficult for account reps to meet their goals.

 So what is a three-step approach to “RE-CHARGE” expansion of Digital workflow projects, and RPA from an Independent Consultant perspective?

-- Conduct a comprehensive enterprise study to assess where digital workflow can be of benefit.
-Rank organizational “processes” in terms of how workflow can improve service, quality, and efficiency.
+Conduct a comprehensive enterprise study to assess where digital workflow and RPA can be of benefit.
+Rank organizational “processes” in terms of how workflow (and RPA) can improve service, quality, and efficiency of processes.
+Assess current organizational labor costs per process.
 Calculate project return on investment (ROI) and develop a multi-year budget and road map.

-- After each workflow deployment is completed, document and internally communicate the benefits.
-Compare the original process state, including cycle times, issues resolution, benefits identification, and ROI to the new state.
-Update the enterprise plan, and communicate results.
+After each workflow deployment is completed, document and internally communicate the benefits.
+Compare the original process state, including cycle times, issues resolution, benefits identification, and ROI to the new process state.

-Digital workflow is a powerful tool if properly planned for and deployed correctly.
-For additional articles, and information on how CRE8 Independent Consultants can be of assistance.
-Read More.
+Digital workflow and RPA are both powerful tools if properly planned for and deployed together correctly.
+For additional information on Digital Workflow Read More.

 For a free consultation on how CRE8 Independent Consultants can be of assistance Contact Us.
 It is important to note that as independent consultants we do not represent vendor solutions but work directly for the end-user client.
 As such we provide an objective voice regarding process improvement options and assessment of vendors.